jfgmesquita/aws-cruddur/project-docs/step7.md

-# Step 7 — Solving CORS with a Load Balancer and Custom Domain
+# Solving CORS with a Load Balancer and Custom Domain